PV Semaphores and Monitors

 PV-Semaphore

-On S.P: decrement S.counter, and if S.counter is negative, place the calling thread on the wait queue, S.queue, and sleep the thread.
+place the calling thread on S.queue, and sleep the thread.

-On S.V: increment S.counter.
-And if S.queue is not empty, remove any thread from S.quque and resume the thread.
+remove any thread from S.queue and resume the thread.

 These operations of fully atomic and synchronized.
 That is, simultaneous calls to S operations will be carried out such that each call runs in a time ordering from start to finish.

 Here is why this is important.
-Without synchronization, starting with S.counter = 1, if both threads call S.P simultaneously, both threads see S.counter == 1, both threads set S.counter to 0, and both threads continue.
+Without synchronization, starting with S.counter==1, if both threads call S.P simultaneously, both threads see S.counter==1, both threads set S.counter to 0, and both threads continue.

-This is incorrect behavior.
 If two threads call S.P simultaneously, one P operation must occur fully before the other P operation.
-And with this contraint, exactly one of the two threads sees S.counter == 1, sets it to 0 and continues.
-The other thread sees S.counter == 0, sets it to -1, and sleeps.
+And with this contraint, exactly one of the two threads sees S.counter==1, sets it to 0 and continues.
+The other thread sees S.counter==0, sets it to -1, and sleeps.
 That is the correct behavior.

-From Locks to a PV semaphore
+From Spin-Locking to a PV semaphore

 struct PV_Semaphore {